AhRoon/TF2-Scripts/README.md

 TF2-Scripts
 ===========

+**WARNING: THIS SCRIPT IS NO LONGER BEING SUPPORTED.
+IF YOU WANT MORE UPDATE PLEASE CHECK OUT THE [MYSTICCONFIG](https://github.com/MysticPrismStudio/MysticConfig).**

 The fork of Lyrositor's original script which removes broken features and focusing on gameplay.

 **Original Github Link:** [Lyrositor/TF2-Scripts](https://github.com/Lyrositor/TF2-Scripts)